Portugal's president wins new term amid COVID surge | DW | 24.01.2021

 Historically all four presidents since the end of Portugal's dictatorship in 1976 have been re-elected for a second term.

-"For many Portuguese, the much more interesting question was: how many people actually went to the polling stations despite the dramatic infection numbers," Scholz reported from the capital, Lisbon.
+The low turnout is sure to raise eyebrows in Portugal, where many were hesitant to take to polls due to the "dramatic infection numbers," DW correspondent Jan-Philipp Scholz reported from the capital, Lisbon.

-"It really seems like the turnout numbers are very low — probably below 50%, but this is still not as low as some observers predicted," he added.
+On Sunday, Rebelo de Sousa urged called on potential voters to "overcome your fears" and cast their ballots.

-Sunday's presidential election was overshadowed by the coronavirus pandemic, with the country currently under a strict national lockdown.
+The vote was largely overshadowed by the coronavirus pandemic, with the country currently under a strict national lockdown.

 Portugal, a country of 10.8 million, has one of the worst infection rates in the world.
 The authorities recorded its worst daily coronavirus death toll on Sunday, bringing the total number of fatalities to almost 10,500.